cbpark-nota/cbpark-nota/docs/source/error_messages.rst

 ConvertFailedException(TODO)
 """"""""""""""""""""""""""""
 This occurs during the conversion process.
 Detailed investigation through log analysis is required to determine the specific cause.

+NeedDeviceException
+"""""""""""""""""""
+This occurs when no device is specified during the conversion process to TensorRT.
+Since the conversion to TensorRT runs on a device, you need to specify both the device and Jetpack versions.

+NeedInputShapeException
+"""""""""""""""""""""""
+This occurs during the conversion of a model with dynamic shape when the input shape value of the model is missing.

+Common case
+^^^^^^^^^^^
+bla

+DeviceFarmUploadError(TODO)
+"""""""""""""""""""""""""""
+This occurs during the process of uploading a model to the Device farm.

+DeviceNotMatchedWithFrameworkException
+""""""""""""""""""""""""""""""""""""""
+This occurs when the target framework and target device do not match.

+InternalException(TODO)
+"""""""""""""""""""""""
+In case of a temporary error.

+LatestJobIsNotFinished
+""""""""""""""""""""""
+This occurs when attempting to execute a new task while there are ongoing convert or benchmark operations.

+NoAvailableDevice
+"""""""""""""""""
+This occurs when there are no available devices in the NetsPresso device farm.

+NoCredit
+""""""""
+This occurs when there are not enough credits available to execute the task.

+NoModelUuidException
+""""""""""""""""""""
+This occurs when requesting a model_uuid that does not exist.

+NotSupportedDeviceException
+"""""""""""""""""""""""""""
+This occurs when the input target device is not supported by the selected framework.

+AccountException
+""""""""""""""""
+If there's an issue during the server's communication relay process, a related message will be displayed on the service.
+For undefined exception cases, log investigation is necessary to identify the detailed cause.

+Dataset file
+^^^^^^^^^^^^
+bla

 DatasetFileBrokenException
 """"""""""""""""""""""""""
 This occurs when there is a failure to load the uploaded NumPy file for quantization calibration.
 There is a high possibility that there is an error in the NumPy file.

 DatasetFileSuffixException
 """"""""""""""""""""""""""
 This occurs when the extension of the uploaded file is not .npy for quantization calibration.

-DeviceFarmUploadError(TODO)
-"""""""""""""""""""""""""""

-This occurs during the process of uploading a model to the Device farm.

-DeviceNotMatchedWithFrameworkException
-""""""""""""""""""""""""""""""""""""""

-This occurs when the target framework and target device do not match.

-DynamicBatchModelException
-""""""""""""""""""""""""""
+InvalidTypeException
+""""""""""""""""""""

-This occurs when the uploaded model is a dynamic batch model.
-Currently, only static batch models are supported.
+This occurs when the dataset file is not a readable NumPy array.

-DynamicInputShapeModelException
-"""""""""""""""""""""""""""""""

-This occurs when the uploaded model has dynamic width and height, whereas only static input sizes are currently supported.

-FrameworkException
-""""""""""""""""""
+NumpyArrayHasWrongShapeException
+""""""""""""""""""""""""""""""""

-This occurs when the uploaded model file is not supported by the framework.
-Please check the scope of support.
+This occurs when the shape of the npy file for quantization calibration does not match the input shape of the model being converted.